AlvinGraham/node-express-bug-hunt/README.md

 # Bug 5
-`undefined object elements being rendered to the DOM` Corrected quote key on line 22 of client.js from text to quote
+`undefined object elements being rendered to the DOM`

+Corrected quote key on line 22 of client.js from text to quote

+# Bug 6
+`ReferenceError: quotesList is not defined in quote.router.js`

+Correct quotesList to quoteList

+# Bug 6

+`ReferenceError: getQuote is not defined after clicking submit`

+Correct getQuote() to getQuotes() in client.js line 53

 ## Extra Practice (Optional)